 There are many policy and campaign initiatives, but FREER will be unique in its advocacy of genuinely free-market ideas and its emphasis on both economic and social liberalism.
 This is a critical time for policymaking, and beyond Brexit, there is an unparalleled opportunity to shape our country, framed around a contemporary reimagining of these ideas.

 About the Director

-Rebecca Lowe is Director of FREER.
-She is also a research fellow at the IEA, and a columnist and assistant editor at ConservativeHome.
+Rebecca Lowe is Director of FREER, which is based at the Institute of Economic Affairs, where she is also a research fellow.
 She has worked for various political research organisations, as a parliamentary researcher, a political consultant, and in the arts, education, and charity sectors.
-Until late 2017, she was State and Society Fellow and Convenor of the Research Group on Political Thought at Policy Exchange, where she researched and published on topics including UK and international politics, income and wealth distribution, work and welfare policy, equality and need, higher education, and social reform.
-In the 2015 general election, she was Conservative parliamentary candidate for her home seat, City of Durham, where she gained the sixth biggest increase in the party’s vote, nationally.
+Until late 2017, she was State and Society Fellow and Convenor of the Research Group on Political Thought at Policy Exchange, where she researched and published on topics including UK and international politics, income and wealth distribution, work and welfare policy, equality and need, higher education, and issues of constitution and governance.

 About the Co-Chairs